Citytracking/toner/README.md

 together to create a new file called 'style.xml'.
 This new file is what Mapnik uses to render maps.

+For example, once you've created your new 'style.xml' file you could use the 'nik2img' program that is included with Mapnik to render a map of the USA like
+this:

+	nik2img.py -b -126 24 -66 49 -s 900913 -d 1024 768 \
+		--fonts=fonts/Arial.ttf,fonts/Arial\ Bold.ttf,fonts/Arial\ Italic.ttf \
+		style.xml toner_usa.png

 Dependencies (required)
 --